ppy/osu-wiki/wiki/Game_mode/osu!taiko/en.md

   - 8 times of the length of the slider in songs that is equal or lower than 125 BPM.
 - Unlike the other game modes, *Kiai Time* has an effect on scores because it refers to the *"Go-Go Time"* in *Taiko no Tatsujin*.
 While *Kiai Time* is active, the drum in the upper-left changes animation (named *pippidon* or *Don*/*Katsu* in *Taiko no Tatsujin*), the playfield has a background gradient and the hit area gains a fire graphic around it.
   - Additionally, all hit notes gain a 1.2x score multiplier, long yellow notes included, except for hits on a shaker (the final hit is still multiplied).
-- Mascot for osu!taiko is [pippidon](/wiki/Mascots#pippi).
+- The mascots for osu!taiko are [pippidon](/wiki/Mascots#pippi) and [Mocha](/wiki/Mascots#mocha).
 - When played by [Auto](/wiki/Gameplay/Game_modifier/Auto), the player name will be *mekkadosu!*.

 ### History

 ![osu!taiko logo in the Special Modes](img/Taiko_logo.jpg "Taiko logo in Special Mode")

-- The `Use Taiko skin for Taiko mode` in Options sidebar under Skin section will use the `taiko` folder's skin elements when playing in osu!taiko, regardless of current skin's taiko elements.
+- The `Use Taiko skin for Taiko mode` in Options sidebar under Skin section will use the `taiko` folder's skin elements when playing in osu!taiko, regardless of the current skin's taiko elements.
 The folder used to hold *[Taiko by LuiginHann](https://osu.ppy.sh/community/forums/topics/41319)* skin, which could be downloaded from the now-deprecated `osume.exe` (an osu! updater when osu! need to update) under `Skin` tab.
-- The first ranked beatmap which contains at least one osu!taiko difficulty is [Taiko no Tatsujin - Saitama2000 (Kharl)](https://osu.ppy.sh/beatmapsets/210)
+- The first ranked beatmap to contain an osu!taiko difficulty was [Taiko no Tatsujin - Saitama2000 (Kharl)](https://osu.ppy.sh/beatmapsets/210)
-- The first ranked osu!taiko-only beatmap is [Mutsuhiko Izumi - Red Goose (lepidopodus)](https://osu.ppy.sh/beatmapsets/55920)
+- The first ranked osu!taiko-only beatmap was [Mutsuhiko Izumi - Red Goose (lepidopodus)](https://osu.ppy.sh/beatmapsets/55920)